react-declarative/react-declarative-docs/docs/index.md

----
-title: "react-declarative docs: schema-driven React UI library"
+# react-declarative docs: schema-driven React UI library
-description: "react-declarative builds forms, data grids, and app shells from TypedField JSON schemas.
-Zero manual state wiring.
-TypeScript IntelliSense on every field."
----

 react-declarative is a TypeScript React library that turns JSON field schemas into fully functional MUI-based forms, data grids, and application shells — with zero manual state wiring.
 Define your UI declaratively, and the library handles rendering, validation, and state management automatically.